 This scramble had been on my list to do solo some time when I felt like moving fast in the mountains.
-It just so happened that Erica was up for joining me, so we piled my mountain bike and cyclocross bikes inside my car and drove up on Sunday morning.
+It just so happened that Erica was up for joining me, so we piled my mountain and cyclocross bikes inside the car and drove up on Sunday morning.
 We eventually found the gated bridge, geared up, and started riding at about 9:30am, only to quickly realize why the book suggested pushing the bikes—it was steeper than expected and biking with a backpack on is a pain.

 At the trail turnoff, we left the bikes.
 About 2 hours brought us to the "trailhead" at 4,000 feet where we left our running shoes.
 From there, we headed up snow and then quickly started scrambling our way along the ridge.
 There were only a few sections steep enough to give Erica pause and we finished scrambling our way to the summit at 3:30pm.